vladutmargineanu/Spring-Hibernate-Project/thymeleaf-05-spring-boot-crud-db-bootstrap-login/README.md

 # SPRING BOOT, SPRING SECURITY AND THYMELEAF
 ==========================================

-A student asked for a Spring Security version of the Thymeleaf Employee Directory application.
+Spring Security version of the Thymeleaf Employee Directory application.
 This version makes use of JDBC Authentication with encrypted passwords.

 For docs on Spring Security and Thymeleaf integration, see this link
 - https://www.thymeleaf.org/doc/articles/springsecurity.html